Frequently Asked Questions

 When using the TIG process porosity is most likely to be caused by contamination or loss of gas shielding.

-The main cause for porosity in aluminium is hydrogen, which has very high solubility in molten aluminium but very low solubility in solid as illustrated in Figure 1.
+The main cause for porosity in aluminium is hydrogen, which has very high solubility in molten aluminium but very low solubility in solid.
 This shows a decrease of solubility in the order of 20 times as solidification takes place.
 Hydrogen gas is therefore evolved as the weld pool solidifies.
 If the cooling rate is too high, the gas remains in the metal in the form of porosity.
 Thus, any compound containing hydrogen and contaminating the filler wire or work surface can cause porosity.

 Oil, moisture or other contaminants may be present on the filler wire.
 In addition, the oxide layer of aluminium tends to get hydrated and improper cleaning of the oxide layer immediately preceding welding could be a cause for porosity.
 Ensuring that the plate is clean before welding and switching to clean, high quality electrodes will reduce the likelihood of forming porosity.